astral-g/Top-Trumps-Game/README.md

 - Added a condition to end the game when the either player's deck reaches 30 cards.

 #### V2 Features
-- Added a picture for each player's card
+- Added a car picture for each player's card.
-- Added CSS Styling
+- Added CSS Styling.

 #### How to use